anitagold/30-days-of-Udacity/README.md

 2. I went through the PyTorch Chatbot Tutorial and played a littlebit with the chatbot.
 Today I'd like to encourage
 @Paul BruceS , @KonstantinosK , @DishinG , @FlorentG, @Jacqueline SusanM , @ZsoltB , @HelenaB , @FridaR !

+### Day 55: 11/03/2019.

+Today I’m practicing how to do classification. #PracticeMakesPerfect

+#### Deep Learning ND:

+1. I continued to work on the Project 2: Dog-Breed Classifier